THE AMAZING DR. CLITTERHOUSE (1938)

 The film opens with dramatic music by Max Steiner, on the title screen there is a laboratory with smoking, bubbling flasks behind the credits to invoke the feeling of science, cut away to…

-A second man, enters into the nearly black room.
-Later his identity is revealed as of a thief called Candy (Billy Wayne) who climbs into the already open window and Clitterhouse’s flashlight shines on his bewildered face.
+A second man enters the nearly black room.
+Later his identity is revealed as a thief called Candy (Billy Wayne) who climbs into the already open window and Clitterhouse’s flashlight shines on his bewildered face.
 He is told to put his arms up and turn around and face the wall.
 He assumes that it is the police.
 Then Rocks Valentine (Bogart) appears in the window, and is stunned to see what’s going on — he ducks down then climbs back down to the ground.

-Clitterhouse’s (Robinson) distinct voice in the darkness tells him to remain with his hands up, as the first intruder (Dr. Clitterhouse) leaves the room, opening the door, and moves toward the sound of the opera singer.
+Clitterhouse’s (Robinson) distinct voice in the darkness tells him to remain with his hands up, as the first intruder (Dr. Clitterhouse) leaves the room, opens the door, and moves toward the sound of the opera singer.

 Dr. Clitterhouse appears amidst the guests now as the opera singer finishes her aria.
 Mrs.Frederick R. Updyke (Georgia Caine) tells him that she’s in good voice this evening- he humors her “Inspiring, simply inspiring Mrs. Updyke.”

-As Clitterhouse has takes a snoot full of brandy and walks away rolling his eyes because the caterwauling vocalist has decided to grace the guests with another moving soprano rendition, he makes a phone call to check in with his service, he’ll be going to the hospital to check in on one of his patients soon.
+As Clitterhouse takes a snoot full of brandy and walks away rolling his eyes because the caterwauling vocalist has decided to grace the guests with another moving soprano rendition, he makes a phone call to check in with his service, he’ll be going to the hospital to check in on one of his patients soon.
 Suddenly he hears a scream from upstairs.

-Apparently the maid has discovered the safe has been cracked.
-He remains on the phone calmly giving some prescriptive advice to his nurse, while the rest of the guests head toward the stairs like a herd of well dressed antelope.
+Apparently, the maid has discovered the safe has been cracked.
+He remains on the phone calmly giving some prescriptive advice to his nurse, while the rest of the guests head toward the stairs like a herd of well-dressed antelope.
 The maid, “A burglar -your jewels -he came in through the window.”
 While the guests and Mrs. Updyke are hysterical, Clitterhouse has an amused and knowing smile on his face, finishing his phone call composed and unaffected by the sudden chaos.

 The next phone call Clitterhouse dials –police headquarters – “Hello, Good Evening, I want to report a robbery at Mrs. Frederick R. Updyke’s house.”

 The third phone call Clitterhouse makes is for an ambulance– the butler has shot Candy one of Jo Keller’s gang and is now the suspected burglar.
-The comedy of Clitterhouse’s calm, collected and calculated phone calls is subtle and farcical.
+The comedy of Clitterhouse’s calm, collected, and calculated phone calls is subtle and farcical.

 Mrs. Updyke- “Are we all going to be frisked?”
 Officer-“Yes Ma’am I’m sorry.”
 Mrs.Updyke answers giddily–“Oh don’t apologize, I think it’s thrilling.”

-Laying on the stretcher Candy who was shot in the shoulder insists he didn’t do ‘nothin’.
+Laying on the stretcher Candy who was shot in the shoulder insists he didn’t do ‘anything.
 Clitterhouse examines the bullet wound and Candy looks at him strangely and says “Say didn’t you and me meet someplace before?”

 Clitterhouse’s pedigree shows-“I hardly think so.”
 Candy asks a guest standing over him –“Who is this fella?”
 The guest-“Why, Dr. Clitterhouse of course.”
 There’s a hand on Clitterhouse’s shoulder, the doctor looks up and it’s Inspector Lane (Donald Crisp) he looks up at him- “Oh, Inspector Lane, Isn’t this a prosaic case for you to be on?”
 Lane-“It may look like nothing to you, but I’m hoping it’s the end of all my headaches these last few months.”
 He tells the suspect Candy to hand over the ice, but Candy tells Lane he’s never seen any ice.
 “I ain’t got no ice on me, your dicks’ll tell ya.”
 Lane’s officers tell him that they searched him but found nothing.
-“I’m telling you I never saw it, I never had a chance, somebody beat me to it.”
-Lane asks him who he’s working with.
+“I’m telling you I never saw it, I never had a chance, somebody beat me to it,” Lane asks him who he’s working with.
 “Just a lone wolf.
 What about Rocks Valentine?”Candy tells him-“I never worked, (knowing pause) Rocks who?”
 “Don’t act dumb you slipped that jewelry to somebody.
 Come on spill it.”

 Lane instructs his men to search everyone, the servants and even the guests.
 Clitterhouse for a moment looks worried.
 Lane keeps interrogating the suspect, who insists there was somebody else in the room who was already going through the wall safe when he climbed in the window.
 “That’s on the level.”

 Clitterhouse gets a call, he needs to be at the hospital already for emergency surgery.
 Lane even gives Clitterhouse a motorcycle escort.
 Clitterhouse takes his medical bag that was on the floor of the closet from the butler who was certain he had placed it on the shelf above when Clitterhouse first arrived.
-And as he walks out the —the butler pauses as he ponders a second thought at what just transpired.
+And as he walks out —the butler pauses as he ponders a second thought at what just transpired.
 He knows the bag was on the top of the shelf before the robbery.
 Curious…

 Clitterhouse evades Inspector Lane’s suspicion, all the while holding onto the goods in his medical bag which he brings with him to surgery.
 His devoted Nurse Randolph (Gale Page) finds the jewels and winds up discovering that it’s been Dr. Clitterhouse who is responsible for all the Park Avenue jewel thefts in order to conduct his research, where he records his blood pressure, pulse, pupil reaction, during and after he commits the crimes.